 Today I want to talk specifically of stuffed pasta, or rather, I will talk about the pictures of this VIDEO ON HOME MADE RAVIOLI: how to prepare them quickly and without using even the sheeter.
-I will show you how to make the dough for egg pasta, with all my tips for a perfect mixture.
-How to roll the dough with a rolling pin and how easily certain types of ravioli simply with a round mold or square.
+I'll show you how to do it the egg dough, with all my tips for a perfect mixture.
+What pull the pastry with the rolling pin and how to easily do some types of ravioli starting simply from a round or square mold.
 Obviously, all my perfect sull'impasto advice applies also to prepare noodles, noodles, fettuccine or any other stuffed egg pasta.

 Egg pasta homemade: the perfect dough

 The ingredients for homemade egg pasta are very few: fresh eggs, flour, Salt.
 After doing several tests, I came to the personal conclusion that the pasta is more rough and then takes the sauce better if the dough using flour mixed, soft wheat and durum wheat.
 The proportion that I suggest is 70% wheat and 30% wheat.
 Of course you can also use an integral semolina, that will give your ravioli greater roughness and especially more aroma.
 As for eggs, according to tradition, a whole egg per 100 grams of flour.
 I always add one yolk more per 200 grams of flour, to get a richer pasta, light and crisp.